SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 <i>I'm... camping.</i>

 <i>My faceless companions bustle about, preparing a meal, tending the firepit.
-They wear modern clothing, and, as I look down at myself, I realize I blend right in.</i>
+They wear modern clothing, and, as I look down at myself, I realize that I blend right in.</i>

 <i>I have never been here.
 This is all a dream.</i>